 Make sure you do your taxes early and find out how much you owe, if you do owe, so you can pull that money together before the April 18 deadline.
-And if you don’t have the information from the IRS yet, you may want to wait to file.

 Watch Rod Meloni’s full report in the video player above.

 The expansion of the Child Tax Credit program was approved in early 2021 as part of the national government’s pandemic relief legislation.
 The legislation not only expanded the program, but also the scope of who is eligible to participate.

 The program expired in December, as scheduled, despite Democratic lawmakers’ attempt to extend the expanded benefits into 2022.
 So far, the program has not been extended.

 AP reports (Dec.
 15, 2021): It’s one of the most far-reaching of all the federal aid programs launched during the COVID-19 pandemic — up to $300 per child going directly into the bank accounts of families on the 15th of every month.